Student's say a 'one size fits all' program doesn't work for everyone.

 “I’m required to take it, but I’m not going to eat it so it gets wasted,” ninth grade student Miguel Martinez said.
 “I don’t like wasting food.”

 “Vegetables like peppers aren’t always a “kid-favorite,” but you are required to put it on your plate.”

-Page 2 of 3 - To provide students with variety, each day the menu comes with various choices and students may choose one of each.
+To provide students with variety, each day the menu comes with various choices and students may choose one of each.
 The choices include two entrees, three vegetable and two fruit options.